TOAST-DOCS/API-Gateway/en/api-guide-v1.0.md

 ### Modify Stage Resource
-* Modify the backend endpoint URL override and stage resource plugin set in the resource path or resource method.
+* Modifies the backend endpoint URL override and stage resource plugin set in the resource path or resource method.
 * When a stage resource is modified, all registered stage resource plugins are deleted, and only the requested resource plugin is newly registered.
 * For more information about the Stage Resource Plugin, see [Stage Resource Plugin](./api-guide-v1.0/#stage-resource-plugin).